Disclaimer: I do not own BattleTech.

 "Sit," she snapped.
 "Do you have any idea how impossibly big the Inner Sphere is?
 How many worlds it contains?
 Do you honestly expect that every soldier in the successor states will simply roll over like a dog before an angry wolf when we take Terra?
 I assure you they will not.
 They will force us to garrison every planet, every moon, every miserable space station, habitat, and asteroid mine until the cream of our warriors are bled out on the rocks.

-"It takes time for the scientists to create the next generation of Warriors, time for them to mature in the iron wombs, years of training.
+"It takes time for the scientists to create the next generation of Warriors, time for them to mature in the iron wombs, years of training, and even then the vast majority end up as civilians.
 We have neither the time nor the capacity in all the Clans to create the sheer numbers we would require simply to garrison each world.
 And if we did we would not have the capacity to insure the same quality of training in our Warriors that we have today.
 Were those not problems enough, we would not have the capacity to support them, in material, mechs, battle armor, weapons, ammunition, or to simply transport them.
+With iron wombs we could turn out sufficient warriors in twenty years, perhaps thirty, if we were to utterly relax our training standards, but the civilian infrastructure required would take centuries to produce.

 Manfred's anger left him in a sudden rush.
 The disgraceful episode had been carried out by a different Clan with very different philosophies, but it had been carried out by another of aerospace fighter pilot stock and he felt a certain amount of unreasonable yet nevertheless real guilt by association.
 And…she was right.
-There were not enough clusters in the toumens of all the Clans to put a garrison on each inhabitable world.
+When framed the way she put it, there were not enough clusters in the toumens of all the Clans to put a garrison on each inhabited world.

 He doubted there were enough trinaries and binaries to do so.

 "If we do not change, and change soon, the Inner Sphere will be the Clans' grave.
+Not in honorable battle, but broken into lesser units that will be stabbed in the back or dragged down by mobs.
 The Founder warned me of this in my first vision though I did not understand.
 I think the Loremaster at the time did, but I never had the opportunity to ask."

 "I…you cannot mean that there is no hope," he said softly.

 "No, there is hope," Atalanta said.
 "Even now the Inner Sphere starts to unite.
-For the first time a centuries they start to reach for the Glory of the Star League.
-Their research centers are advancing rapidly, the Successor Lords are working together instead of fighting.
-They are united in a common purpose.
+For the first time in centuries they start to reach for the Glory of the Star League.
+Their research centers are advancing rapidly; the Successor Lords are working together—or at least not actively working against each other—instead of fighting.
+They are coming close to united in a common purpose.
 Our downfall.
-Maybe they can delay us, possibly they can destroy us.
+Maybe they can delay us, possibly if the conditions are right they can destroy us.

-"In a few short years the ilKhan will have succeeded in reforging the Star League, but only because we will have been the fire, the anvil, and the hammer that has made it so.
+"In a few short years, the ilKhan will have succeeded in reforging the Star League, but only because we will have been the forge, anvil, and hammer that has made it so.
 We will be the tools that make it, not the instrument itself.
-The Star League remade is our true objective, not conquest, our own fates are immaterial to our goals.
-But the ilKhan cannot fathom such a thing.
-To have the Star League without us in control is anathema to too many warriors.
+The Star League remade is our true objective, not conquest.
+Our own fates are immaterial to our goals.
+But the ilKhan, indeed most of those who call themselves Clan, cannot fathom such a thing.
+To have the Star League without us in control is anathema to too many.
 If the Crusaders, if we cannot have the Star League as we see the Star League, then we will destroy it, if we can, so that we can remake it in our image."

 "You do not think it possible that we could win?"
 Manfred asked, but his tone made the question a statement.

 "Define victory, Captain," Atalanta answered anyway.
 "If you mean it the way the ilKhan does, then I see very little hope.
 If Clan Wolf were to become the ilClan, and Ulric Kerensky ilKhan, then perhaps—perhaps, Manfred—he could pull everything together without it all collapsing into the very kind of war that the Great Father left the Inner Sphere to avoid in the first place!
-Whether or not he could hold it together long enough for it to become seld-sustaining, I do not know.
+Whether or not he could survive to do it I do not know.
 I am certain that Leo Showers will do all he can to prevent that from happening."

 "You seek to foster this 'hope,' to turn it upon the Clans?"
 Manfred asked.
 As soon as he started to ask he knew it wasn't the answer, but felt compelled to ask anyway.

-"No," she said gently, without the anger he expected from someone so insulted.
+"No," she said, without the anger he expected from someone so insulted.
 "Yet we too represent a hope, a different hope, yet one nonetheless."

 She felt silent, and for minutes that threatened to stretch into eternity Manfred could not bring himself to break it.
 But Atalanta said nothing further, and at last he could wait no longer.